Argon40Tech/Super-Rasptendo-Case-Power-Switch/README.md

 ```bash
 $ sudo nano /boot/config.txt
 ```
-Check if UART is already enabled by searching for a line at the end of the config.txt with
+Check if UART is already enabled by searching for a line at the ```config.txt``` with
 ```
 enable_uart=1
 ```
 if it's not, add that line at the bottom.
-Save the file by typing CTRL + X, then Enter.
+Save the file by typing CTRL + X, hit Y, then Enter.

 #### Step 2 - Update your repository
 Type